 Here is the twist that makes ADL stand out.
 Brazil holds the world’s second-largest rare-earths reserves, yet the companies developing them are largely foreign, which is exactly the gap ADL is trying to fill as a national alternative.

-The biggest local producer, Serra Verde, was bought by an American group, while Australian firms are building refining projects in Minas Gerais and a Chinese company snapped up another Brazilian miner.
+The biggest local producer, Serra Verde, was sold to a Washington-backed group in a deal our reporting identified as crystallizing a model Brasília had been trying to prevent, while Australian firms are building refining projects in Minas Gerais and a Chinese company snapped up another Brazilian miner.
 As The Rio Times has reported, Washington has poured money into the sector, including a large financing deal for Serra Verde aimed at securing supply for American buyers.

 Against that backdrop, a Brazilian-owned firm investing its own money to climb the value chain is a notable counterpoint, and it speaks to a wider debate inside the country about who should profit from its natural wealth.